Home > African Destinations > Kenya > Turkish Airlines Istanbul to Nairobi Review

 Legroom - Seat 27J - Turkish Airlines - Airbus A330-200

-Meal Service - Turkish Airlines - Istanbul to Nairobi
+Meal Service on Turkish Airlines from Istanbul to Nairobi

 About an hour into my Turkish Airlines flight from Istanbul to Nairobi, the meal service began.
-In economy, there were two choices, chicken or pasta.
+In economy, there were two choices: chicken or pasta.
 I chose the pasta, which was served with rice, beans, and vegetables.
 To accompany the meal, we were given bread, a yogurt-like salad, water, and a chocolate dessert.
-This meal was one of the better ones that I’ve had on an airplane.

-There was a second meal service right before landing.
-I was exhausted and slept through this meal service.
+This was one of the better airplane meals that I have had.
+There was a second meal service right before landing, but I was exhausted and slept through it.

 Turkish Airlines Meal - Chicken, Rice, and Beans - Istanbul to Nairobi